 ~UN Charter, Chapter 4, Article 18

-The 2017 AMUN conference hasn’t even started, but here at AMUN, we are already making our plans for 2018.
+Conference hasn’t even started, but here at AMUN, we are already making our plans for next.
 Information on next year’s dates, simulations and hotel will be available on our website soon.
-One of the most important things we’re doing right now for 2018 is selecting the UN bodies we’ll be simulating.
-Schools attending AMUN should also be thinking about their plans for 2018, beginning with determining their approach to selecting their country(s) in the 2018 Country Lottery.
+One of the most important things we’re doing right now is selecting the UN bodies we’ll be simulating next year.
+Schools attending AMUN should also be thinking about their plans for 2019, beginning with determining their approach to selecting their country(s) in the 2019 Country Lottery.

-The bottom line is that when choosing a country, we encourage you to think about how complicated representing a specific country will be and whether your school and your group of students will be well-suited to representing it in 2018.
+The bottom line is that when choosing a country, we encourage you to think about how complicated representing a specific country will be and whether your school and your group of students will be well-suited to representing it.

 Here are some things to consider when making your country wish list.